MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/navapp/navapp-isentitled-method.md

 Determines if the current user is entitled to a specific entitlement id for the application.

 > [!NOTE]
-> This method is supported only in Business Central on-premises.
+> This method always returns false in Business Central on-premises, as entitlements are only used in Business Central Online environments.

 ## Syntax
 ```AL